Robert C. Strong & Associates APC was formed in 1997. Robert has operated his sole practice for over ten years and has assisted thousands of clients.

-Robert C. Strong & Associates LLC is located in San Diego and is committed to providing a wide range of high quality legal services to individuals, families, and businesses in the San Diego area.
+Robert C. Strong & Associates APC is located in San Diego and is committed to providing a wide range of high quality legal services to individuals, families, and businesses in the San Diego area.
 For over ten years, San Diego Attorney Robert Strong has assisted thousands of clients throughout the San Diego area and across the United States.

 Attorney Robert Strong provides experienced representation and personalized service.
 Our normal fee arrangement in personal injury matters is that you do not pay unless you recover.
 Free consultations are available on all matters.
 Contact us today for your legal needs.

-Robert C. Strong & Associates LLC is a full-service law office that is capable, prepared, and well qualified to represent you, no matter what legal challenges you are facing.
+Robert C. Strong & Associates APC is a full-service law office that is capable, prepared, and well qualified to represent you, no matter what legal challenges you are facing.
 If we cannot help you with your particular legal problem, we will refer you to a trusted qualified attorney at no charge.

 Regardless of your legal needs, our law firm is ready to go to work for you in areas including car and truck accidents, slip-and-fall accidents, wrongful death, DUI-criminal matters, traffic violations, immigration matters and miscellaneous personal injury cases.